Matt-Rice/KnightCodeCompiler_MJR/README.md

 # KnightCodeCompiler_MJR

 This project creates a compiler for a basic programming language called KnightCode.
 KnightCode supports two data types: STRING and INTEGER and is capable of performing basic arithmetic (addition, subtraction, multiplication, and division), printing out information to the command line, reading input from a user.
 It also supports conditional if else statements and while loops.
+Comments are also supported in the form of #This is a comment.

 This projects utilizes two libraries that will need to be installed before running: